bojanpopic/developer.joomlatools.com/framework/plugins.md

 This class extends directly from `JPlugin` and will work like any other plugin; but, you have the added bonus of direct access to the Framework object manager, not to mention allowing the plugin to have its own [object identifier](http://guides.nooku.org/essentials/object-management.html).

 Another benefit to using `PlgKoowaAbstract` over `JPlugin` is the ability to tell the plugin not to connect or subscribe to any events at all.
 We use this ability in [LOGman](http://developer.joomlatools.com/extensions/logman.html) for example to make sure that all the appropriate files are loaded for all the other LOGman plugin integrations.
 It helps to keep from cluttering up the dispatcher.

-## Plugin groups

-Our _Easy example_ is part of the **koowa** plugin group.
-You can see that from the class prefix `PlgKoowa`.
-This group is much like the **system** group in Joomla, in that it all of its resident plugins get loaded when Nooku Framework is initialized.

-Putting plugins in the **koowa** group is not a requirement though.
-We are free to break plugins up into groups based on the component they subscribe too.
-This is the adviced approach as it reduces overhead by loading only the plugin group that is needed at the time of event publishing.

-We could therefore rename our example to `PlgAcmeCustom` and place it in a **/plugins/acme** folder.
-When the same `onAfterAcmeBarControllerBrowse` event is broadcast, the Event API will ensure that the plugins that folder are loaded at that time.

 ## Event handlers